ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service/role-of-selector-in-service.md

 |   |-- second-pod.yml
 ```

-Delete all the kubernetes objects we created:
+Let's delete all the resources we created:

 ```
 # Delete deployment and service